 Through UTDesign Capstone, companies have the ability to extend their resources and partner with teams of talented seniors from the Erik Jonsson School of Engineering and Computer Science.
 Through corporate sponsors, these students are given the opportunity to solve real world problems in new and innovative ways.

-Corporate Sponsors play one of the largest roles in UTDesign.
-The UTDesign team is coached by two advisors: a UT Dallas advisor, who is an expert or has some degree of technical familiarity with the project; and a corporate mentor, who acts as the technical point of contact for the company.
-The corporate partner provides the problem to be solved; UTDesign provides a team trained in:
+Corporate Sponsors play one of the largest roles in UTDesign Capstone.
+The UTDesign Capstone team is coached by two advisors: a UT Dallas advisor, who is an expert or has some degree of technical familiarity with the project; and a corporate mentor, who acts as the technical point of contact for the company.
+The corporate partner provides the problem to be solved; UTDesign Capstone provides a team trained in: